bigdoods/ifc-tech.org/docs/concepts/index.md

 The architecture operates on a 'ladder principle' where at any layer, a class may reference a class at the same or lower layer but not reference a class from a higher layer.
 References within the same layer must be designed very carefully in order to maintain modularity in the model design.

 ### Resource Layer
-This section describes the evolution of resource Schemas for each IFC release
+This section describes the evolution of resource schema for each IFC release

 ### Core Layer
-This section covers topics such as IFC Kernel, Core extensions and evolution of core schemas for each version of IFC
+This section covers topics such as IFC Kernel, Core extensions and evolution of core schema for each version of IFC

 ### Interoperability Layer
 This section covers modules defining concepts or objects common to two or more domain/ application models with adapters.